-What does PE-CE mean in the context of MPLS ?
-What is CE , P and PE device in MPLS and MPLS VPN ?
+What does PE-CE mean in the context of MPLS?
+What are CE, P, and PE devices in MPLS and MPLS VPN?

-These are foundational terms and definition in MPLS.
+These are foundational terms and definitions in MPLS.

-MPLS is one of the most commonly used encapsulation mechanism in Service Provider networks and before studying more advanced mechanisms, this article is must read.
+MPLS is one of the most commonly used encapsulation mechanisms in Service Provider networks and before studying more advanced mechanisms, this article is a must-read.

 In order to understand PE-CE, we need to understand first what are PE and CE in MPLS.

 Let’s take a look at the below figure.

 Note: If you are looking for a much more detailed resource on this topic, please click here.

 Figure -1 MPLS network PE, P, and CE routers

 In Figure-1 MPLS network is shown.
 This can be an Enterprise or Service Provider network.
 MPLS is not only a service provider technology.
 It can provide segmentation/multi-tenancy for the enterprise environment as well.